rowjay/django-skeleton/README.md

        }
    }
    ```
+6. Copy the example settings.ex.py to settings.py and configure:

-8. Configure the django project for /opt/my-deployment-dir/static-root to be the STATIC_ROOT and run manage.py collectstatic
+   * Configure the django project for /opt/my-deployment-dir/static-root to be the STATIC_ROOT and run manage.py collectstatic
+   * Configure the database parameters and run manage.py migrate
+   * If this is a production deployment, set DEBUG to false and set the ALLOWED_HOSTS

+7. sudo systemctl restart supervisord
+8. `sudo supervisorctl status` to make sure the workers started okay.
 9. test ngix config with "sudo nginx -t"
 10. restart nginx with "sudo nginx -s reload"
 11. sudo systemctl enable nginx